salimAhmad14/PlantCare-AI/README.md

 - Grad-CAM explanation overlays
 - Field-photo dataset collection and retraining
 - Severity calibration against expert-labelled samples
+- Stratified refit of the OOD statistics and a tighter rejection threshold
 - More crops beyond grape and tomato
 - Mobile-friendly capture flow